MrDapperGent/cloudExplorer/README.md

 ```
 ADD s3.config /root/
 ```
-Save the file and repeair the earlier "docker build" and "docker run commands from earlier.
+Save the file and repeair the earlier "docker build" and "docker run" commands from earlier.

 To connect to the container, you can use a VNC client.
 ```